alexq1an/Shamrock-Scheduler4Dementia/ReadMe.md

     <li>API Level 22 Lollipop</li>
     <li>Android 5.1</li>
 </ul>
 However, default emulator works fine as well

-** Different files in our code and what is their significance...**
+## Different files in our code and what is their significance...

-**What our application does so far...**
+##Application Features
 <ul>
     <li>Can read and write to firestore Cloud</li>
     <li>Can Switch pages</li>
-    <li>Basic methods of Caregiver class needed for database have been implemented </li>
-    <li>Basic methods of Parent class needed for database have been implemented </li>
-    <li>Basic methods of Task class needed for database have been implemented </li>
-    <li>Basic methods of Scehdule class needed for database have been implemented </li>
+    <li>Basic methods of Caregiver, Patient, Task, and Schedule class needed for database have been implemented </li>
-    <li>Allows the user to choose their role between caregiver and patient </li>
+    <li>Allows the user to choose their role either caregiver and patient </li>
-    <li>Allows the caregiver to create a new account </li>
+    <li>Allows the caregiver to create an account and login </li>
     <li>Checks if the user enters a well formatted email address </li>
     <li>Checks that the user enters a 6 digit/symbol/alphabet/character password </li>
     <li>Checks if that particular account already exist or not </li>